grnet/synnefo/docs/astakos-api-guide.rst

 Authenticate
 ^^^^^^^^^^^^

-Fallback call which receives the user token or the user uuid/token and returns back the token as well as information about the token holder and the services he/she can access.
+Fallback call which receives the user token or the user uuid/token pair and returns back the token as well as information about the token holder and the services he/she can access.

 ========================================= =========  ==================
 Uri                                       Method     Description
 ========================================= =========  ==================
-``/astakos/api/tokens/``                  POST       Checks whether the provided token is valid and conforms with the provided uuid (if present) and returns back information about the user
+``/identity/v2.0/tokens/``                POST       Checks whether the provided token is valid and conforms with the provided uuid (if present) and returns back information about the user
 ========================================= =========  ==================

 The input should be json formatted.